The-Ofek-Foundation/blog/_posts/2018-02-21-knight-moves.markdown

 $$dx_f = dx - 2nx - ny\\0 \lt dx - 2nx - ny \le 2$$

-In the y direction, however, it doesn't necessarily need to move at all&mdash; think (100, 0).
+In the y direction, however, it doesn't necessarily need to move at all&mdash;think (100, 0).
 Its ``nx`` will be large (49, to be exact), but its $$dy_f$$ won't be -49.
 Since we don't know its lower bound, the equation form looks like this:

 $$ dy_f \ge dy - 2ny - nx\\dy - 2ny - nx \le 2$$